The Real Cost of Full-Time RV Living

 Here are a few different options to consider:

-- Thousand Trails and Passport America are two of the most popular memberships.
+• Thousand Trails and Passport America are two of the most popular memberships.
 Both of these memberships offer discounts at participating campgrounds.
 (Here is a great article to learn more about the benefits of Passport America.)

 As mentioned earlier, camping apps like Campendium and The Dyrt are also excellent sources for searching and filtering for discount camping options.

-Our Memberships, Passes, and Apps
+Our Annual RV Memberships, Passes, and Apps

-National Park Pass (America the Beautiful): $80
+National Park Pass (American the Beautiful): $80

-Good Sam: $50 (two-year membership)
+Good Sam: $29

-TOTAL: $46 per month
+TOTAL: $53 per month

 10. Other RV Monthly Expenses